-One is to install a GFCI circuit breaker in the electrical panel to control the outlet circuit, which must be dedicated to the bathroom to satisfy code.
+One is to install a GFCI circuit breaker in the electrical panel to control the outlet circuit, which must be dedicated to the bathroom to satisfy the code requirements.
 Once the breaker is in place, you can install standard 20-amp outlets in the bathroom, and they will all be GFCI protected by the breaker.
-Unlike a standard breaker, a GFCI breaker has a neutral wire that connects to the neutral bus in the panel, so if you aren't comfortable doing this yourself, call a licensed electrician.
+Unlike a standard breaker, a GFCI breaker has a neutral wire that connects to the neutral bus in the panel, so if you aren't comfortable doing this yourself, call a licensed electrician to install it.

-A GFCI outlet differs from a standard one in an important way.
-Both have two hot terminals, two neutral terminals and a ground terminal.
+When installing a GFCI outlet, keep in mind that a GFCI outlet differs from a standard one in an important way.
+Both have two hot terminals, two neutral terminals, and a ground terminal.
 On a standard outlet, the two hots are interchangeable with each other, as are the two neutrals, but on a GFCI outlet, they aren't.

 One pair of terminals, called the LINE terminals, are for the incoming circuit wire, and the other pair, the LOAD terminals, are for daisy-chaining outlets farther down the circuit.
 If you mix these up, the outlet will still work, but it won't provide ground fault protection.